When can I carry my baby on my back?

 Don't put excess fabric between yourselves

-A common question online is 'How Can I Make a Seat' and a widely held myth is that tucking fabric up is a solution - but it's not.
+When using a woven baby wrap a common question online is 'How Can I Make a Seat' and a widely held myth is that tucking fabric up is a solution - but it's not.
 Think of a seat more like a hammock - the edge being taught in your knee pits, not loose and tucked up.
-You can read more here.

 Pause and Enjoy the Process

-Once you're ready to try with a wrap, remember you can still take breaks.
+Once you're ready to try back carrying, remember you can still take breaks.
 As long as you are aware that the carry is not hands-free until you've finished, and so are still holding your baby you can pause.

 Learning a new technique needn't be a stressful process, simply break it down into stages.
 Once your baby's up on your back, (while holding them and being aware of where the ends of the wrap are) you can pull faces in the mirror, or have a wander around the room - calming both of you and having fun before moving on to the next stage.